angr/angr-doc/docs/loading.md

 #### Hooking

-The mechanism by which angr replaces library code with a python summary is called hooking, and you can do it too!
+The mechanism by which angr replaces library code with a Python summary is called hooking, and you can do it too!
 When performing simulation, at every step angr checks if the current address has been hooked, and if so, runs the hook instead of the binary code at that address.
 The API to let you do this is `proj.hook(addr, hook)`, where `hook` is a SimProcedure instance.
 You can manage your project's hooks with `.is_hooked`, `.unhook`, and `.hooked_by`, which should hopefully not require explanation.

 There is an alternate API for hooking an address that lets you specify your own off-the-cuff function to use as a hook, by using `proj.hook(addr)` as a function decorator.
 If you do this, you can also optionally specify a `length` keyword argument to make execution jump some number of bytes forward after your hook finishes.